Anti-balaka: 2014

 In 2014, Amnesty International reported several massacres committed by anti-balaka militias against Muslim civilians, forcing thousands of Muslims to flee the country.
 On 13 January more than 100 people were killed by Anti-balaka in Bossemptélé massacre.

 In 2014, the corpse of Camille Lepage, a missing French photojournalist, was found by French soldiers in a truck used by Anti-Balaka members.

 On 24 June 100 Anti-balaka fighters attacked Bambari.
-46 people were killed and 28 wounded.
+Forty-six people were killed and 28 wounded.

 2017

 On 9 May 2017 Anti-balaka attacked UPC forces in Alindao before withdrawing to Mingala.
 On 13 May Anti-balaka attacked Bangassou killing more than 115 people including one peacekeeper.
 On 18 May heavy clashes erupted between Anti-balaka and ex-Seleka in Bria resulting in 26 deaths.

 2018

-On 31 October Heavy clashes broke out between anti-Balaka and ex-Séléka fighters in Batangafo resulting in at least 15 deaths.
+On 31 October 2018 clashes broke out between anti-Balaka and ex-Séléka fighters in Batangafo resulting in at least 15 deaths.